dangroze/CV/README.md

 #### Good communication

-  Having worked within a customer service based environment for the last 7 years, I've developed an ability to convey my thoughts in a concise, direct manner.
+  Having worked within a customer service based environment for the last 9 years, I've developed an ability to convey my thoughts in a concise, direct manner.
 During my time working as a hotel receptionist, I've learned to communicate professionally with customers from all around the world.
-This helped me in my future jobs and projects by having the ability to lead a team and training my teammates to my likeness.
+This helped me in my next jobs and projects by having the ability to lead a team and training my teammates to my likeness.

 ## Education

 #### jan 2019 - apr 2019 Makers Academy

-During my coding journey so far, I've developed software mostly while pair programming, using practices like TDD (test driven development), followed the agile process with 2-day sprints for the major projects, and integrated the kanban board for team coordination and communication.
+During my coding journey so far, I've developed software mostly while pair programming, using practices like TDD (test driven development),OOP(object oriented programming),version control, followed the agile process with 2-day sprints for the major projects, and integrated the kanban board for team coordination and communication.

 --